MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 Once the delete is complete, an email will be sent to the notification email address configured for the title.
 It will contain the same JobReceiptId which was initially returned by the API.
 The completion of the task will also trigger a PlayStream event.
 Using our webhook feature, you can register to receive these events on an endpoint of your choosing, and process them as needed.
 The event will contain a JSON blob that has the JobReceiptId.

 The following example shows how to use the Admin API with the C# SDK which can be downloaded [here](https://api.playfab.com/sdks/c).
-If you would like to use a different SDK then select one from the list of supported [platforms](https://api.playfab.com/platforms).
+If you would like to use a different SDK then select one from the list of [PlayFab SDKs](../../../quickstarts).

 ```csharp
 public static async void StartDeleteMasterPlayerExample(Action<PlayFabError> callback)